Building real-world systems

 My work is often in environments with unreliable networks and imperfect edge behavior, so I care deeply about reliability, security, and operational simplicity.
 I’ve led multi-cloud infrastructure across AWS, GCP, and Azure using infrastructure as code, and reduced operating costs to under $0.20 per device per month at scale.

 Much of my waking life over the last decade has revolved around Carnot.
 Anything I can claim to have built there has been co-created with my co-founder Pushkar and the team at Carnot.
 They have been equal partners in all of its achievements.
-Our philosophy as a compact, agile team of thinkers and doers is well captured in this post.
+Our philosophy as a compact, agile team of thinkers and doers is well captured in this post by Pushkar.
+A quick tour of the products we’ve built lives in this flipbook brochure.

 Before Carnot, my master’s thesis focused on metal Additive Manufacturing, done in collaboration with Sajan Kapil, and the work still excites me to this day.
-I contributed to several publications and a couple of patents from that work.
+The work resulted in several publications and a couple of patents.

 Even earlier, during my undergraduate years, I was part of IIT Bombay Racing in its formative phase.
 I contributed on the firmware of the first two cars we raced at Silverstone, once again alongside Pushkar.
 The team has since gone on to achieve remarkable success, a testament to the generations of engineers that followed.